mjhea0/awesome-flask/README.md

 ## Projects

+### Architecture

+- [MVC Flask](https://github.com/marcuxyz/mvc-flask) - You can use the mvc pattern in your flask application using this extension.

 ### Boilerplates

 - [cookiecutter-flask](https://github.com/cookiecutter-flask/cookiecutter-flask) - With Bootstrap 4, asset bundling annd minification with webpack, starter templates, and registration/authentication.